rekmarks/text_analyzer/README.md

                         word, sentiment, quotes) on texts, and to write the results to a file.

     FUNCTIONALITY:      Implements methods for each type of analysis, and then a single method for calling all of them and printing their results in a legible format.

+                        Dependencies: TextReader, LetterAnalyzer, WordAnalyzer, QuoteAnalyzer

     DESIGN DECISIONS:   I determined early on that I would need some kind of wrapper to handle output writing, output formatting, and to keep the logic of the ultimate